subquery/documentation/docs/quickstart/snippets/stellar-handlers.md

 - [TransactionHandlers](../../build/manifest/stellar.md#mapping-handlers-and-filters): On each and every Stellar/Soroban transaction that matches optional filter criteria, run a mapping function
 - [OperationHandler](../../build/manifest/stellar.md#mapping-handlers-and-filters): On each and every Stellar operation action that matches optional filter criteria, run a mapping function
 - [EffectHandler](../../build/manifest/stellar.md#mapping-handlers-and-filters): On each and every Stellar effect action that matches optional filter criteria, run a mapping function
-- [OperationHandler](../../build/manifest/stellar.md#mapping-handlers-and-filters): On each and every Stellar operation action that matches optional filter criteria, run a mapping function
 - [EventHandler](../../build/manifest/stellar.md#mapping-handlers-and-filters): On each and every Soroban event action that matches optional filter criteria, run a mapping function